nicklockwood/ArrayUtils/README.md

     - (void)reverse;

-Reverses the order of the elements on self.
+Reverses the order of the array elements.

     - (void)mergeObjectsFromArray:(NSArray *)array;

-Merges the objects from the array in self without the duplicates.
+Appends any objects from supplied array that are not already present in the array.
+If either the original or supplied arrays already contain duplicates, these will not be removed in the merge process.
+You can use the `removeDuplicateObjects` method to ensure that the array does not contain duplicates.

+    - (void)removeDuplicateObjects;

+Removes all but the first occurence of each unique object in the array.
+The order is not affected.